Albert-Gao/NZ_YumE/README.md

 It is a story about a web application which doesn't directly interact with browser...
 Yes, I mean it.

+## UI
+At the first screen, you will see a textblock, you can search for restaurant you like.
+But sorry I modify the final location to a beautiful New Zealand city called Dunedin.
+The returned-json is an array.And I will fetch the 1st item in it and display it to the screen.
+You can click the go back button to go back to the first screen to do a re-search.

 ## Project overview
 * browser -> emulator -> application
 * emulator and application are both web apps